Triang-jyed-driung/Adaptive-BVP/README.md

 This function returns a class `LinearBVPSolver.Node` that is directly callable.
 If you have already set `u = LinearBVPSolver(...)`, then you can:
 - Access function value at `x`, i.e., $u(x)$, by direclty calling `u(x)`.
 - Access function derivative at `x`, i.e., $u'(x)$, by calling `u(x, deriv=True)`.
+The function value or derivative at `x` is computed by Chebyshev interpolation, which is more accurate than linear or spline interpolation.

 Example usage: